0xcert/framework/CONTRIBUTING.md

 ## Development

 We use [RushJS](https://rushjs.io) to manage this repository.
 Some quick notes on how to manage the repository are documented [here](https://gist.github.com/xpepermint/eecfc6ad6cd7c9f5dcda381aa255738d).
 But here is a quick start to run the test suite if you have just cloned this repository and never used RushJS before.
 Expect to spend 10 minutes building and running this test suite for the first time.
-Subsequently testing any code will take approximately 3 minutes and the full test suite must be run (even during development) for any change in any package.
+Subsequently testing any code will be faster, and you can limit testing to a specific package.

 **Install dependencies** -- You only need to run this once.